 Environment Canada.
 ETAD-3CD, CD-ROM, 2003

-Phytorem is a fully searchable database that includes extensive information on the ability of numerous plants to tolerate, accumulate, and hyperaccumulate 19 different metals most commonly found contaminated sites, listing 776 species of vascular plants from 39 countries with some level of extraction capacity.
+Phytorem is a fully searchable database that includes extensive information on the ability of numerous plants to tolerate, accumulate, and hyperaccumulate 19 different metals most commonly found at contaminated sites, listing 776 species of vascular plants from 39 countries with some level of extraction capacity.
 The database also offers some information on the remediation potential of some bryophytes, algal, fungal, and bacterial species.
 Ordering information.

 Selecting and Utilizing Populus and Salix for Landfill Covers: Implications for Leachate Irrigation